MicrosoftDocs/win32-pr.pt-br/desktop-src/medfound/windowsmediavideo9decoder.md

 ## <a name="remarks"></a>Comentários

-A resolução máxima permitida pelo decodificador do Windows Media Video 9 é 4096x4096.
+a resolução máxima permitida pelo decodificador Windows Media Video 9 é 4096x4096.

 ## <a name="requirements"></a>Requisitos